 Eulogies are best given at an appropriate time during the Vigil Service.
 While there is a natural desire to say good things about a person who has died, we must always remember that in the context of prayer, it is the working of God’s grace in the life of the deceased for which we want to give thanks and praise.
 Eulogies in the context of prayer must be more than mere tributes to the goodness of the deceased.
 There must be a reference to what God has done for the deceased person and for us through him/her.
 Priests, deacons and parish bereavement ministers are available to assist families in selecting Scripture readings and music for the wake service and funeral liturgies.

-Funeral Liturgy (Mass)
+2. Funeral Liturgy

-“The Eucharist…where we are united Jesus, the Saints, and all those who share
+“The Eucharist…where we are united Jesus, the Saints, and all those who share eternal life.”

 The Funeral Liturgy is our great “Thank You” to God who created us, died for us, and who is calling each of us back to Himself.
 In this step the focus shifts slightly from emphasis on the deceased to God’s saving works through Jesus Christ.
 The Mass, particularly at the time of death, is truly a special moment, a holy moment, a God-moment.